jdockerty/gitlias/README.md

 Swap between `git` aliases so that you can `git commit` as the right author.

 Set a number of aliases in a `gitlias.toml` file.
 For example, you might switch between a `work` and `personal` alias when committing to your own projects on a lunch break.
-This saves you the hassle of using the `git config --set [--global]` lines and provides a more name to refer to them.
+This saves you the hassle of using

+  `git config --set [--global]`

+or other such lines and provides a more familiar name to refer to them by.
-*If you're like me, this will stop you from committing to personal projects with your work email* 😉

 ## Install